NCAR/finn/README.md

 ### 2. (Windows/Mac) Customize virtual machine

 Windows/Mac requires customization of Docker environment.

-Specific instuction for `Docker Desktop` can be found in [3 Customize Docker Setting](https://github.com/yosukefk/finn_preproc/wiki/Specific-instructions-for-Docker-Desktop-for-Windows#3-customize-docker-settings) of the Project Wiki page for Docker-Desktop.  **Make sure you do this before going further (after you install Docker to your computer).**
+Specific instuction for `Docker Desktop` can be found in the wiki page at [3 Customize Docker Setting](https://github.com/yosukefk/finn_preproc/wiki/Specific-instructions-for-Docker-Desktop-for-Windows#3-customize-docker-settings) of the Project Wiki page for Docker-Desktop.

+Specific instruction for `Docker Toolbox` can be found in the wiki page at [2 Configure Oracle VM Virtual Machine](https://github.com/yosukefk/finn_preproc/wiki/Specific-instructions-for-Docker-Toolbox-for-Windows#2-configure-oracle-vm-virtual-machine)

+**Make sure you do this before going further (after you install Docker to your computer).**

 ### 3. Acquiring this repository